PSHE and Wellbeing

 Children's Mental Health Week ran from1st-7th February this year.
 Staff planned a range of mindfullness and creative activities that could be accessed by children working in school, or at home.
 The work was all based on the theme 'Express Yourself'.
 Parents can find more information here: https://www.childrensmentalhealthweek.org.uk/parents-and-carers/

-During Remote Learning the Parents have been guided to access the following resources to support their children's wellbeing at home: https://www.partnershipforchildren.org.uk/what-we-do/childrens-wellbeing-activities-for-teaching-staff-and-families.html .
+During Remote Learning Parents were guided to access the following resources to support their children's wellbeing at home: https://www.partnershipforchildren.org.uk/what-we-do/childrens-wellbeing-activities-for-teaching-staff-and-families.html .